 We dried the vehicle with the Metro Master Blaster Revolution and a few DI Waffle Weave Drying Towels.
 Once dried, we grabbed a bottle of 50/50 IPA and wiped down each panel.
 At this point, we had a clear picture of the extent of the damage.
 The client and I both agreed to conduct a multi-stage correction utilizing a light compounding step to remove the sanding marks, pig tails and light scuff marks, followed by a refining step to enhance the gloss and remove any haze left over.

 This jet black Porsche paint was extremely soft and required a specific procedure to cut away the swirls and scratches while leaving a uniform defect to easily refine.
 We used Meguiar’s D300 paired with a Meguiar’s MFFD on the Rupes 21 which cut away the defects and left a uniform haze.
 We used our Rupes 75E Mini and Rupes LHR75 air powered tool to correct all the intricate areas.
 The polishing stage was the most time consuming after we quickly learned conventional finishing polishes weren’t clearing the haze left over from the compounding step.
 Therefore, we needed to look elsewhere and I made a call to Kevin Brown where I explained the situation.
 He advised to try a procedure called water polishing.
 I grabbed a 32 ounce spray bottle and filled it with distilled water.
 Then I added 12 drops of Meguiar’s M205 Finishing Polish.
 I know this seems crazy but trust me, it saved us hours of polishing time.
-I misted the polish and water solution directly on the pad and worked it in with the Griots G110 and a combination of Meguiar’s 5.5 inch cutting and finishing discs at low speed, making sure the backing plate was always rotating.
+I misted the polish and water solution directly on a black finishing pad and worked it in with the Griots G110 at low speed, making sure the backing plate was always rotating.
 This method cleared up the haze where conventional polishes had repeatedly failed.

 Finishing with M205 and water.